 Pi Kappa Phi was founded in 1904 by Andrew Alexander Kroeg Jr., Lawrence Harry Mixson, and Simon Fogerty Jr. Since then, Pi Kapps has grown to over 175 chapters and initiated over 115,000 members.
-Purdue Pi Kapps alone have initiated over 2,000 brothers and won countless awards since its founding in 1922.
+Purdue Pi Kapps alone have initiated more than 2,000 brothers and won countless awards since its founding in 1922.

 To create an uncommon and lifelong brotherhood that develops leaders and encourages service to others for the betterment of our communities.

 A future where every Pi Kappa Phi embraces his role as a leader, puts service before self and improves the world around him.

 I believe that the ideal chapter is made up of men

 Who are bound together in a common loyalty

 which transcends any personal selfishness;